KKR Real Estate Finance Trust (NYSE:KREF) Downgraded to “C” at TheStreet

-TheStreet downgraded shares of KKR Real Estate Finance Trust (NYSE:KREF – Get Rating) from a b- rating to a c rating in a report published on Monday morning, TheStreetRatingsTable reports.
+KKR Real Estate Finance Trust (NYSE:KREF – Get Rating) was downgraded by research analysts at TheStreet from a “b-” rating to a “c” rating in a report released on Monday, TheStreetRatingsTable reports.

 KKR Real Estate Finance Trust Company Profile